Prevention services help make sure youth stay with their families when it is safe to do so.

 The Council developed the recommendation set,"Preventing Unnecessary Removal of Children from their Families," outlining priorities developed by young people to educate chidl welfare leaders about how to support keeping families together.

-”If many families who live in poverty were helped more they wouldn't be labeled neglectful and have their children taken from them, many caretakers are wonderful parents but just don't have the right tools, resources and supports in the community.
-If we were to advocate for families who live in poverty (they just need an extra push and resources) less youth and children would enter the foster care system.”
+”If many families who live in poverty were helped more, they wouldn't be labeled neglectful and have their children taken from them.
+Many caretakers are wonderful parents but just don't have the right tools, resources and supports in the community."